EnzovdWetering/freeCodeCamp/README.md

 ### Freecodecamp solutions

-These are the solutions of the freecodecamp assignments
+These are the solutions of my freecodecamp assignments